mindspore-lab/mindone/examples/ip_adapter/README.md

     --controlnet path_of_the_controlnet_checkpoint
 ```

-The converted checkpoint `sd_xl_base_1.0_ms_ip_adapter.ckpt` will be saved under `checkpoints/sdxl_models/merged` directorly.
+The converted checkpoint `sd_xl_base_1.0_ms_ip_adapter.ckpt` will be saved under `checkpoints/sdxl_models/merged` directory.
 Then, prepare then input image and the control image, as an example, you may download the [input image](https://github.com/zhtmike/mindone/assets/8342575/e43ae863-1bfb-49b2-9a61-5b22ffbf4864) and [depth image](https://github.com/zhtmike/mindone/assets/8342575/ac0e410f-5069-42a0-b5a8-45716c9d1254), saved them as `assets/statue.png` and `assets/structure_controls/depth.png` respectively.
 Then, run the following command in your terminal:
 ```bash
 python controlnet_sdxl.py --img path_of_the_image --control_image path_of_the_control_image --weight path_of_the_ckpt --num_cols 3
 ```